mikke89/RmlUiDoc/pages/rcss/user_interface.md

 : The element is not part of the tabbing order.

 `auto`{:.value}
 : The element inserts itself into the tabbing order in a location relative to its order in the element hierarchy.

+### Focus: the 'focus' property
+{:#focus}

+`focus`{:.prop}

+Value: | none \| auto
+Initial: | auto
+Applies to: | all elements
+Inherited: | yes
+Percentages: | N/A

+The 'focus' property is introduced for RCSS.
+It controls whether or not an element can receive focus.
+Typically set to `none`{:.value} for disabled input elements,

+Values have the following meanings:

+`none`{:.value}
+: The element can not receive focus.
+This will also prevent click events (when originating from user input) to reach the element.

+`auto`{:.value}
+: The element can receive focus.